Investor RelationsInvestor Relations

 (2) Methods of dialogue

 The Company holds financial briefings for mass media, analysts, and institutional investors twice annually (in May and November), as well as briefings on its business and strategy, and responds appropriately to requests for individual visits and for information.
 For our shareholders and individual investors, information on management policies, business details, results, videos of financial briefings for institutional investors, and other information are posted on the Company’s website and the Company strives to enhance information disclosures.
-In addition, the Company participates in large-scale briefings for individual investors and responds appropriately to individual inquiries.
+In addition, the Company regularly participates in large-scale briefings for individual investors held in Tokyo, Osaka, and other major metropolitan areas and responds appropriately to individual inquiries.

 (3) Internal feedback

-Feedback regarding the details of dialogues with shareholders and investors is provided by the officers responsible for management divisions and the Secretarial and Public Relations Department to the Board of Directors and other relevant divisions as necessary.
+Feedback regarding the details of dialogues with shareholders and investors is provided by the officers responsible for management divisions and Investor Relations and Public Relations Department to the Board of Directors and other relevant divisions as necessary.

 (4) Insider trading and quiet periods